William Stanhope, 11th Earl of Harrington

 William Henry Leicester Stanhope, 11th Earl of Harrington (24 August 1922 – 12 April 2009), was a British army captain and peer.

 Early life and education

 Stanhope was the son of Charles Stanhope, 10th Earl of Harrington, and Margaret Trelawney Seaton.
 He succeeded in the earldom on the death of his father on 16 November 1929.
 He was educated at Eton and the Royal Military College, Sandhurst.

-In 1967, the 11th Earl also succeeded as eighth Viscount Stanhope of Mahon and eighth Baron Stanhope of Elvaston, following the death of his distant relative James Stanhope, 7th Earl Stanhope.
-He inherited these titles (but not the earldom) by a special remainder in the latter's patent which allowed these titles to be inherited by the male heirs of John Stanhope, father of the first Earl of Harrington.
+In 1967, the 11th Earl also succeeded as 8th Viscount Stanhope of Mahon and 8th Baron Stanhope of Elvaston, following the death of his distant relative James Stanhope, 7th Earl Stanhope.
+He inherited these titles (but not the Stanhope earldom) by a special remainder in the latter's patent which allowed these titles to be inherited by the male heirs of John Stanhope, father of the first Earl of Harrington.

 Military service

 Lord Harrington fought in the Second World War.
 He gained the rank of captain in the service of the 15th/19th King's Royal Hussars (Royal Armoured Corps).